More Constraints on the Georgi-Machacek Model: Avoiding wrong minima

-The scalar potential includes 13 scalar dof's: 3 CP-even, 2 CP-odd, 6 singly charged and 2 doubly charged.
-The scalar potential must respect the electric charge conservation by demanding (1) either the VEVs of all charged scalars to be vanishing, i.e., $<\phi^{\pm}>=<\chi^{\pm}>=<\xi^{\pm}>=<\chi^{++}>=0$; or (2) any existing electric charge breaking minimum should not be deeper than the EW one.
-The CP symmetry could be spontaneously violated when some of the CP-odd fields acquire a VEV, i.e., $<\Im(\phi^{0})>,<\Im(\chi^{0})>\neq0$, where this case is experimentally allowed within the data from ACME collaboration on the electron and neutron Electric Dipole Moment (EDM)~\cite{ACME:2013pal}.
-In the case where both CP symmetry and the electric charge are conserved, other minima beside the EW vacuum $(\Re(\phi^{0}),\Re(\chi^{0}),\Re(\xi^{0}))=(\upsilon_{\phi},\,\sqrt{2}\upsilon_{\xi},\upsilon_{\xi})$, could exist.
+The scalar potential includes 13 scalar d.o.f.: three $CP-even$, two $CP-odd$, six singly charged and two doubly charged.
+The scalar potential must respect the electric charge conservation by demanding (1) either the VEVs of all charged scalars to be vanishing, i.e., $<\phi^{\pm}>=<\chi^{\pm}>=<\xi^{\pm}>=<\chi^{++}>=0$, or (2) any existing electric charge breaking minimum should not be deeper than the EW one.
+The $CP$ symmetry could be spontaneously violated when some of the $CP-odd$ fields acquire a VEV, i.e., $<\Im(\phi^{0})>,<\Im(\chi^{0})>\neq0$, where this case is experimentally allowed within the data from ACME Collaboration on the electron and neutron electric dipole moment (EDM)~\cite{ACME:2013pal}.
+In the case where both $CP$ symmetry and the electric charge are conserved, other minima beside the EW vacuum $(\Re(\phi^{0}),\Re(\chi^{0}),\Re(\xi^{0}))=(\upsilon_{\phi},\,\sqrt{2}\upsilon_{\xi},\upsilon_{\xi})$, could exist.
 In order to ensure the EW vacuum stability, we need to check that the scalar potential at $(\Re(\phi^{0}),\Re(\chi^{0}),\Re(\xi^{0}))=(\upsilon_{\phi},\,\sqrt{2}\upsilon_{\xi},\upsilon_{\xi})$ is the true global minimum.
-Then, in our work we consider only the parameter space where the EW vacuum is deeper than an any other existing minimum whether it preserves or violates the CP and/or electric charge symmetries.
+Then, in our work we consider only the parameter space where the EW vacuum is deeper than an any other existing minimum whether it preserves or violates the $CP$ and/or electric charge symmetries.

+Then, finding these wrong minima requires the minimization of the potential (\ref{eq:V}) along all the $CP-even$, $CP-odd$ and the charged fields directions is mandatory.
+As the minimization along the $CP-odd$ 2D space $\{\Im(\phi^{0}),\Im(\chi^{0})\}$ is straightforward, it requires along the charged directions a useful parametrization for the charged fields.
+This can be done either by writing both singly and doubly charged fields as $X^{\pm}=\frac{1}{\sqrt{2}}(x_{1}\pm i x_{2})$~\cite{Azevedo:2020mjg}, or adopting the parametrization $X^{\pm}=|X|e^{\pm i\varrho}$.
+In~\cite{Azevedo:2020mjg}, the authors studied the vacuum stability of a $Z_2$ symmetric version of the GM model, where the cubic terms of the scalar potential are absent.
+They used the parametrization $X^{\pm}=\frac{1}{\sqrt{2}}(x_{1}\pm i x_{2})$ to investigate special cases in which $CP$ and/or electric charge symmetries could be violated.
+However, this study is not applicable to our research due to the global $Z_2$ symmetry (i.e., $\mu_1=\mu_2=0$), which renders the possible vacua drastically different from the standard case where $\mu_1$ and $\mu_2$ are nonzero.